Dear readers of ADxS.org, please forgive the disruption.

 4.11.1.
 Stress benefits of being internally driven

-It is helpful to be active and on the go until the stressor is fought or passed.
-Being internally driven is at the core of what makes stress: it drives you to expend energy to confront the stressor.
+It is helpful to remain active and on the move until the stressor has been dealt with or has passed.
+Inner drive is at the heart of what causes stress: it drives you to expend energy to counter the stressor.

-Resting, relaxing does not make sense in the face of acute imminent danger (not even for the ADHD-I subtype).
-Only when survival is assured, only when the acute danger has been eliminated and the individual is safe again, is it possible, from an evolutionary-biological point of view, to relax without danger.
+Resting and relaxing does not make sense in the face of acute imminent danger (not even for the ADHD-I subtype).
+Only when survival is assured, only when the acute danger has been eliminated and the individual is safe again, is it possible to relax without danger from an evolutionary biology perspective.

 Constantly having to do something is another form of expression of being internally driven.
-It keeps the person constantly active in order to drive him or her to do something about the (supposed) stressor.
-From this point of view, this is a promising stress management strategy.
+It keeps the person concerned constantly active in order to drive them to do something about the (supposed) stressor.
+From this perspective, this is a promising stress management strategy.

 Why do ADHD-I sufferers react differently if hyperactivity is supposed to be a survival advantage?

 ADHD-I sufferers, who like all other ADHD sufferers also suffer from chronic overactivation of the stress response systems, have different stress management patterns than the hyperactive-impulsive ADHD-HI type.
-ADHD-I sufferers are more likely to respond to stress by fleeing or playing dead than by hyperactivity.
-Deer, which remain quiet for a long time when danger approaches to avoid detection, use a similar strategy (which they do not actively choose any more than humans choose their stress phenotype).
-But deer are also extremely tense internally when they do this.
-This is because if they do get spotted, they have to flee quickly.
-This explains why ADHD-I sufferers are not internally relaxed even when they “dream away.”
+ADHD-I sufferers are more likely to react to stress by fleeing or playing dead than by hyperactivity.
+Deer, which remain silent for a long time when danger approaches in order to avoid being discovered, use a similar strategy (which they do not actively choose any more than humans choose their stress phenotype).
+But deer are also extremely tense inside.
+Because if they are discovered, they have to flee quickly.
+This explains why ADHD-I sufferers are not internally relaxed even when they are “dreaming away”.

 Why are there different stress response patterns?

-For the survival of a species, it is helpful if a group has members with as different stress reaction phenotypes as possible.
-If all of them were to hit it immediately, the group would be extremely weakened, if waiting and keeping still would have been the better reaction in this case - and vice versa.
-A group can compensate the loss of individual members better than the loss of a large part of its members.
-It fits to this explanatory model that the stress phenotype is not strictly passed on by parents to their children, but is subject to a high variance.
+It is helpful for the survival of a species if a group has members with as many different stress response phenotypes as possible.
+If everyone were to strike immediately, the group would be extremely weakened if waiting and keeping still would have been the better reaction in this case - and vice versa.
+A group is better able to compensate for the loss of individual members than the loss of a large proportion of its members.
+This explanatory model fits with the fact that the stress phenotype is not strictly passed on from parents to their children, but is subject to a high degree of variability.
 This high variability helps the group to survive.

 4.11.2.
-The stress benefit of preoccupation with the stressor / thought circling / rumination
+The stress benefit of dealing with the stressor / circling thoughts / rumination

 Stress “wants” us to deal with the stressor.
-It often makes sense to worry about the stressor for so long, to deal with it until we come up with a solution or the stressor settles in some other way.
-This can lead to an intense inner preoccupation with the stressor, to the point of “not being able to think of anything else.”
+It often makes sense to take care of the stressor and deal with it until we come up with a solution or the stressor is resolved in some other way.
+This can lead to an intense inner confrontation with the stressor, to the point where we “can’t think about anything else”.

-Sometimes the constant “using thoughts on the stressor” turns into a permanent rumination, which is characterized by a recurring sequence of the same thoughts (in the absence of creative variations of the thoughts).
-Such circling of thoughts is usually not solution-constructive.
-It is therefore at best a fruitless consequence of the stress benefit “preoccupation with the stressor”.
+Sometimes the constant “using thoughts of the stressor” turns into a permanent brooding or circling of thoughts (rumination), which is characterized by a recurring sequence of the same thoughts (in the absence of creative modifications of the thoughts).
+Such circling of thoughts is usually not constructive in terms of finding a solution.
+It is therefore at best an unfruitful consequence of the stress benefit “preoccupation with the stressor”.

-If the partner complains “he/she is actually never there, never with me, in thoughts always somewhere else”, this can be the external view of a permanent preoccupation with the stressor or a circle of thoughts.
+If your partner complains that “he/she is never really there, never with me, always thinking somewhere else”, this may be the external view of a constant preoccupation with the stressor or a circle of thoughts.

 4.11.3.
-The stress benefits of “doing what you’re doing right now, mostly in a rush”
+The stress benefits of “Doing what you’re doing, mostly in a rush”

-If stress had an interest of its own (which it doesn’t, it is - from an evolutionary biological point of view - only the collection of survival strategies that were so successful that their bearer was able to reproduce considerably more often and therefore inherit their success strategies more often), it would want us to take care of the existing problems in a very concentrated way.
-Evolutionary biology is not about enjoying problem solving, it is about surviving.
+If stress had an interest of its own (which it does not have, it is - from an evolutionary biological point of view - merely the collection of survival strategies that were so successful that their bearers were able to reproduce considerably more frequently and therefore pass on their successful strategies more often), it would want us to be very focused on dealing with the existing problems.
+Evolutionary biology is not about enjoying solving problems, it is about surviving.

-Only when the struggle for survival has been won, only when the stressor has disappeared, is there room for relaxation, enjoyment and the resulting recovery.
-Until then, a loan is taken out - one lives at the expense of enjoyment and recreation.
-Whether this loan can ever be repaid is not relevant at the moment of the struggle for survival.
-If the person does not survive, he does not need to recover.
+Only when the fight for survival has been won, only when the stressor has disappeared, is there room for relaxation, enjoyment and the resulting recovery.
+Until then, a loan is taken out - you live at the expense of pleasure and relaxation.
+Whether this loan can ever be repaid is irrelevant at the moment of the fight for survival.
+If the person concerned does not survive, they no longer need to recover.

-Just as stress serves to cause the individual to actively engage with the stressor, it serves to prevent relaxed indulgence in a pleasurable activity while there are potentially survival-threatening dangers.
+Just as stress serves to encourage the person affected to actively deal with the stressor, it also serves to prevent them from relaxing and indulging in a pleasurable activity while there are potentially life-threatening dangers.

-Mood swings are, in our view and from an evolutionary biological perspective, an expression of the shift in perception to the here and now that is triggered by stress in order to focus attention on the stressor.
-When perception focuses on the here and now, it stands to reason that mood will also follow the here and now more.
+In our view and from an evolutionary biology perspective, mood swings are an expression of the shift in perception to the here and now, which is triggered by stress in order to focus attention on the stressor.
+If our perception is focused on the here and now, it stands to reason that our mood will also follow the here and now more closely.

-It is true that a negative self-image (you are not good enough, do more so that you survive, do not be satisfied with what you have done so far, stay active to become better) could also be a drive to change previous life habits and to master the acute challenge.
-However, the concepts of self-esteem understand it as a consequence of cognitive processes.
-It is therefore rather unlikely that negative self-worth is a direct consequence of stress.
+A negative self-image (you’re not good enough, do more to survive, don’t be satisfied with what you’ve done so far, stay active to get better) could also be a motivation to change previous habits and master the acute challenge.
+However, the concepts of self-esteem understand this as a consequence of cognitive processes.
+It is therefore rather unlikely that negative self-esteem is a direct consequence of stress.

 4.12.1.
 Stress benefits of aggression